 Causes of an elevated setpoint weight

 There are several causes of an elevated setpoint weight.
 Here are the most common causes:

-Environmental toxins: From herbicides on plants to air pollution for car exhausts, we are surrounded by environmental toxins.
-Continual exposure to toxins elevates setpoint weight causing weight gain.
+- Environmental toxins: From herbicides on plants to air pollution from car exhausts, we are surrounded by environmental toxins.
+Continual exposure to toxins elevates setpoint weight, causing weight gain.

-Sleep deprivation: Research shows sleep deprivation contributes to weight gain.
+- Sleep deprivation: Research shows sleep deprivation contributes to weight gain.
 One of the reasons is that it increases levels of cortisol.
-This causes fat accumulations in the stomach.
+This causes fat accumulation in the stomach.
 Cortisol also increases cravings for starchy carbs.

 If you have an elevated setpoint weight, it is likely due to a combination of the factors above.
 The good news is that a SANE lifestyle, when combined with vitamins and other nutrients, can reverse hormonal dysregulation, brain inflammation, and gut dysbiosis, thereby lowering setpoint weight.

 Vitamin and other nutrients that help lower setpoint weight

 Here are the vitamins and other nutriceuticals that research proves can lower setpoint weight when used in conjunction with a SANE lifestyle.

 Vitamins and other nutraceuticals for fat burning